Touring & Backcountry

 Please follow these safety tips:

-- Ski Touring is NOT PERMITTED during the hours of 6pm to 6am during the ski season (1st June to 9th October).
+- Ski touring is NOT RECOMMENDED between the hours of 6pm to 6am during the ski season.

 - Do not go alone; bring a friend, and let someone know when you expect to return and when to call emergency services for help.